open-telemetry/opentelemetry-collector-contrib/exporter/lokiexporter/README.md

 The new format for OpenTelemetry logs introduced in Loki V3 brings the following benefits:

-* Native support for the structure of OpenTelemetry logs enabling simpler querying (no more JSON parsing),
+* Native support for the structure of OpenTelemetry logs enabling simpler querying (no more JSON parsing).
 * Simplified client configuration to send OpenTelemetry data using the standard OTLP protocol.

 ### Loki log message format changes for OpenTelemetry logs